 Cooperate Social responsibility (CSR) encourages companies to balance social responsibilities and environmental responsibilities with profit.
 As businesses grows, other objectives keep on counting as well.
 The development of the relationship between companies, society, and the state, has led to an increase in the pressure on the corporate environment to make serious efforts to adopt and implement a wide range of Cooperate Social responsibility activities (Mensah et al, 2017).
 (Sanchez et al, 2016) companies have encouraged human rights, environmental protection, corporate contributions, philanthropic actions, local-community development etc. According to Sacarin (2018), companies implementing CSR practices can increase their financial performance.
 The concept of financial performance is an appraisal measure of the level of organization's policies in yielding the desired financial objective in monetary terms.
-Adina (2015) opined that financial performance is a measure of a company and the managers of such establishment's performance and overall operational efficiency and its ability to optimally utilize the resources available to it.
+Adina (2015) opined that financial performance and overall operational efficiency and its ability to optimally utilize the resources available to it.

+Theoretical Justifications

-Theoretical Justifications Stakeholders Theory
+Stakeholders Theory